axelbol/admin-dashboard-8/README.md

 # Admin LTE 3 with Laravel 8

-This is a fresh Laravel 8 project where we added [AdminLTE 3](https://adminlte.io/) .
+This is a fresh Laravel 8 project where we work with [AdminLTE 3](https://adminlte.io/).
+You can clone it and start working on your Laravel 8 project with AdminLTE 3 already implemented.

 ## How to use